khakhalin/notes/keywords/generative_graphRNNs.md

 >* What would be the best (even if approximate / imperfect / probabilistic) way to scale this approach up to distributed, parallel processing?

 In practice, this model may also be embed into a reinforcement learning system, or into a GAN system, to rate its outputs based on some external properties of this graph.

+Good test: generating grids.
+Generating grids is relatively hard for a network like that, and mistakes are clearly visible.

 # Refs